 Jump to a specific point

-This lets the form jump to a specific cluster inside your form that you select.
-In this way you can for example skip a few questions and jump to a later point in your form.
+This lets the form jump to a specific section inside your form that you select.
+This way you can for example skip a few questions and jump to a later point in your form.

-Keep in mind you can only jump to clusters that have a name, so before you make the jump, make sure you named the cluster you want to skip to.
+Keep in mind you can only jump to sections that are in the future and have a name.
+So before you setup the jump, make sure you have given a name to the section that you want to jump to.